officialnico/balancerv2cad/README.md

 - Develop rigorous testing for math functions to assure decimals are flowing exactly as EVM
 - Model ecosystem with agents using these balancer pools as an interactive objects.

 All research is open source and transparent.
-For more information please visit the [Balancer Simulations Documentation](https://metavision.gitbook.io/balancerv2-py-twin/).
+For more information please visit the [BalancerV2 Simulations Documentation](https://metavision.gitbook.io/balancerv2-py-twin/).